There’s a lot of inaccurate information out there …….

 Not true.
 By any definition of the word terminal in a medical diagnostic context, most NET patients have a good prognostic outlook, even those with metastatic incurable disease.
 Read more here.

-Myth 3: Every NET patient has ‘carcinoid syndrome’
+Myth 3: All NET patients get ‘carcinoid syndrome’

 Not true.
 Firstly, many NET cancers are non-functional; and secondly, carcinoid syndrome is only one of a number of “NET Syndromes” associated with the various types of NET.
 An example from ENETS indicates that Small Intestinal NETs (SiNETs) have a 30% prevalence of ‘Carcinoid Syndrome’ in those with metastatic disease.
 However, the issue is further confused by those who use the word ‘Carcinoid‘ to incorrectly refer to all Neuroendocrine Tumours.
 Read more here.